+A delicious, fresh and aromatic dessert wine with grapey notes.
+A wine to make you smile!
 Sweet and gently sparkling with delicate aromas of honey, flowers and fresh grapes.
-On the palate the wine reveals further aromatic apricot, stone fruit, grape notes and a soft mousse.
+On the palate, the wine reveals further aromatic apricot, stone fruit, grape notes and a soft mousse.
 Delightful refreshing acidity on the finish to balance the sweetness.

-Drink well chilled as a summer aperitif or after dinner with fruit and nuts.
+Drink well chilled as a summer aperitif, or after dinner with a fresh fruit salad.

 Champagne & Sparkling Wines